dkramnik/Altium-Public/eos26_motherboard_basic/README.md

 <h2>Adjustments After Installing Chip Board</h2>

+Note: It is advised to power down the host board when installing a chip board.
+Press the chip board into the PGA socket by pushing on the 3D-printed cover rather than the pins.

 [1] Install the chip board in the PGA socket and make the following connections:
 - SMA cables from X3 ("OUT2_P") and X5 ("OUT2_N") on the PLL board to J1 ("HS_CLK_P") and J3 ("HS_CLK_N") on the chip board.
 It doesn't matter which way you connect the cables, the clock phase will just shift by 180 degrees.
 - 20-pin 2x10 0.05" (1.27mm) cable from JP2 ("BANK A") on the FPGA control board to J12 on the chip board, via "EOS Cable Adapter Type G Odd" adapter board.